pascomnet/documentation/site/content/clients/desktop-userguide/_index.en.md

 ![Teams](teams.en.png)

 The teams function can be used to gain an overview of what's happening in the teams of which you are a member of.
-The teams tool also enables you to dynamically log in / out of a team (if your are a dynamic member) as well as being able to pause / resume your team membership plus seeing the status of other team members / queue agents and seeing any calls currently waiting in the queue.
+The teams tool also enables you to dynamically log in / out of a team (if your are a dynamic member), pause / resume your team membership as well as seeing the status of other team members / queue agents and seeing any calls currently waiting in the queue.

 ## Integrated Softphone

-If your user has been assigned a pascom softphone by your System Admin, then you can select your pascom softphone via the telephony settings menu.
+If your system admin has assigned a pascom softphone to your user account (default yes), then you can select your pascom softphone via the telephony settings menu.

 ![Softphone](softphone_audio.en.png?width=250px "pascom Softphone Audio Settings")

-In order to use the softphone, you will need to configure the following softphone settings; Microphone, Speaker (Audio output) and Ringing speaker.
+To use the softphone, you will need to configure the following softphone settings; Microphone, Speaker (Audio output) and Ringing speaker.
 Even if your desktop client has automatically detected your headset, you will need to select it from the drop down list.
-Should your headset not automatically appear in the list, then please check your computers audio
+Should your headset not automatically appear in the list, then please check your computers audio.

 ## Making Calls

-Before you starting phoning, please check your telephone settings.
-Particularly if you have multiple telephone assigned to your user account, it is essential to ensure that the correct device is selected.
+Before you starting making calls, please check your telephone settings.
+Particularly if you have multiple telephones assigned to your user account, it is essential to ensure that the correct device is selected.

 ![Dialpad](dialpad.en.png?width=100% "pascom SIP Softphone")